Oil-based paint poisoningPaint - oil-based - poisoning

 - Shallow breathing -- may also be rapid, slow, or painful

 - Numbness or tingling

 If the chemical was swallowed, immediately give the person a small amount of water or milk to stop the burning, unless instructed otherwise by a health care provider.
-Do NOT give water or milk if the patient is having symptoms (such as vomiting, convulsions, or a decreased level of alertness) that make it hard to swallow.
+DO NOT give water or milk if the person is having symptoms (such as vomiting, convulsions, or a decreased level of alertness) that make it hard to swallow.

 Before Calling Emergency

 - Person's age, weight, and condition (for example, is the person awake or alert?)

 - Name of the product (ingredients and strengths, if known)

 However, DO NOT delay calling for help if this information is not immediately available.

 Your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
 This hotline number will let you talk to experts in poisoning.
 They will give you further instructions.